Grow-with-Open-Source/Notebook/CONTRIBUTING.md

 For Windows users, setting up the environment is a bit more involved:

-- Start by downloading and installing the `Ruby` using [RubyInstaller](https://rubyinstaller.org/downloads/ "Download RubyInstaller"), choose the the latest one with Devkit with default options.
+- Start by downloading and installing the `Ruby` using [RubyInstaller](https://rubyinstaller.org/downloads/ "Download RubyInstaller"), and choose the latest one with Devkit with default options.

 - At the end of the installation, You'll get CMD asking you to enter options between 1-3.
 Enter 3 as input, then you can enter 2 if you want to update `MYSYS2` but that's totally optional.
 After all the installation is done, press enter to close the CMD prompt.